When Jerusalem wept

-In 614, the armies of Chosroe II, king of the Sassanids, who had ruled the Persian Empire since the third century, entered Jerusalem, occupied the city, and captured the relic of the holy cross.
-For centuries the Sassanids and Romans had fought with each other for control of the vast area between the Euphrates and the Mediterranean.
-But this was the first time the Persians had penetrated Palestine and taken, in the words of a Christian eyewitness, “that great city, the city of the Christians, Jerusalem, the city of Jesus Christ.”
+In 614 the armies of Khosrow II, king of the Sassanids, who had ruled the Persian Empire since the third century, entered Jerusalem, occupied it, and captured the relic of the holy cross.
+For the first time Persians had penetrated Palestine and taken, in the words of a Christian eyewitness, “that great city, the city of the Christians, Jerusalem, the city of Jesus Christ.”

 The patriarch and the caliph

-When the Muslim armies streamed into Palestine in the summer of 634, they struck first in the vicinity of Gaza on the Mediterranean coast.
-Once they had gained the loyalty of local Arabic-speaking tribesmen living in the deserts, they began to lay siege to the cities.
-Again and again, the emperor's troops were forced to retreat.
-Though the Byzantines outnumbered the Muslim forces by as much as four to one, the Roman armies were no match for these fervent warriors from the desert.
-When the Muslims routed the emperor's legions at the Yarmuk River, a small tributary that runs into the Jordan River south of the Sea of Galilee, the way was open to Jerusalem and Caesarea.
+When Muslim armies streamed into Palestine in the summer of 634, they struck first around Gaza on the Mediterranean coast.
+Gaining the loyalty of local Arabic-speaking tribes in the deserts, they began to lay siege to the cities.
+Though the Byzantines outnumbered the Muslim forces four to one, they were no match for the fervent desert warriors.

-Only two decades after Zachariah was taken captive by the Sassanids, Sophronius watched helplessly as invaders again swept across the Holy Land.
-To him was assigned the unhappy task of negotiating a treaty with Caliph Umar, the Muslim conquerer of Jerusalem.
-The meeting between the representative of the Christian Roman civilization and the general of the new religion from Arabia was so filled with drama and historical significance that several detailed accounts have come down to us.
+Only two decades after the Sassanids took Patriarch Zachariah captive, Sophronius, his successor, watched helplessly as invaders again swept across the Holy Land.
+He was assigned the unhappy task of negotiating a treaty with Caliph Umar, Muslim conqueror of Jerusalem.

-In his Christmas sermon in 638, Sophronius cast the Muslim invasion in the same terms that Christians had used to interpret the Persians: The Arabs were God's instruments to chastise Christians for their sins, and in time the invaders would be driven from the Holy Land.
-But with the arrival of Muhammad's armies and the swift establishment of Arab hegemony in the region, Christian rule in Jerusalem came to end, decisively and definitively.
+In his Christmas sermon in 638, Sophronius interpreted the Muslim invasion as he had the Persian one: the Arabs were God’s instruments to chastise Christians for their sins, and in time the invaders would be driven from the Holy Land.
+But with the arrival of Muhammad’s armies and the swift establishment of Arab hegemony, Christian rule in Jerusalem came to a decisive end.

 By Robert Louis Wilken

-[Christian History originally published this article in Christian History Issue #97 in 2008]Robert Louis Wilken is professor of the history of Christianity at the University of Virginia.
-This article was adapted from The Land Called Holy: Palestine in Christian History and Thought (Yale, 1992).
-Reproduced by permission of Yale University Press.
-All rights reserved. ($37) http://www.yalebooks.com/
+[Christian History originally published this article in Christian History Issue #150 in 2024]Robert Louis Wilken is emeritus professor of the history of Christianity at the University of Virginia.